Ziyan-Imran/Rust-Notes/rust-notes/Introductory/Chapter 3 Common Programming Concepts.md

 | 128-bit | `i128`  | `u128`   |
 | arch    | `isize` | `usize`  |

-Each variant can be either signed or unsigned and has an explicity size.
+Each variant can be either signed or unsigned and has an explicit size.
 Signed and unsigned refer to if the number can be negative.
 Signed -> Possible to be negative, unsigned -> always positive.
 Each signed variant can store numbers from -(2n - 1) to 2n - 1 - 1 inclusive, where _n_ is the number of bits that variant uses.
 So an `i8` can store numbers from -(27) to 27 - 1, which equals -128 to 127.
 Unsigned variants can store numbers from 0 to 2n - 1, so a `u8` can store numbers from 0 to 28 - 1, which equals 0 to 255.

 `isize` and `usize` are dependent on the architecture of the computer your program is running on.
 64 bits if on 64-bit architecture, 32 bits if on 32-bit architecture

-Integer literals can be in any of the forms wihtin the following table.
-Number literals that can be mlutiple numeric types allow a type suffix, such as `57u8` to designate the type.
+Integer literals can be in any of the forms within the following table.
+Number literals that can be multiple numeric types allow a type suffix, such as `57u8` to designate the type.
 Number literals can also use `_` as a visual separator to make the number easier to read such as `1_000` which is equal to `1000`

 | Number Literals | Example       |
 | --------------- | ------------- |